BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

+Answer:

+Headings break up sections with titles.
+When writing a document or a tech writing we have first to organize the work.
+We have to highlight the main points and the subpoints and we do this with headings and subheadings.
+Their aim is to show the reader what they gain by reading the rest of the article.

 ## 10. What are some best practices for creating effective headings and subheadings?

+To create effective headings:

+- Be clear and concise

+- use descriptive language: use specific and concrete words that a curately reflect the content of the section.
+-

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

 Answer: